 The original BayRSS below is here for informational purposes ONLY – DO NOT PURCHASE BayRSS – it’s NO LONGER a reputable product

 I have used “affiliate programs” for several years to monetize my blogs and web sites and make money online.
-But a good eBay affiliate Wordpress plugin has always escaped me.
+But a good eBay affiliate WordPress plugin has always escaped me.
 I’ve tried many cheesy little scripts, a few I paid for and some were free.
 None did exactly what I wanted.
-First, let me talk to you a little bit about why a “Wordpress eBay plugin” is so important to me…
+First, let me talk to you a little bit about why a “WordPress eBay plugin” is so important to me…

 A lot of people keep really detailed tracking stats on what’s making money in their sites.
 I don’t often have time for that – so I try all kinds of things and re-do things that seem to be consistently working.
 Besides this blog about blogging, I have all different kinds of web sites.
 Some are just fun, like my web site about jokes.
 Some are techie and gadget releated, and some are pop culture.
 I’ve monetized using Amazon, eBay, Commission Junction, LinkShare, Adsense, Kontera, AdBrite, Text Link Ads, MaxBounty, and all kinds of others.
 In a future post I’ll in greater detail about my experiences with each one.
 Suffice to say – the most consistent money I’ve made has been made being an eBay Affiliate.